JackWuerfelUB/IE482-SP24-PROJECT/README.md

 ```
 https://github.com/ClangWU/ur5_package
 ```
+> COMMENTS?
 ```
 https://moveit.ros.org/install/
 ```
 ## Future Work
-- If you had more time, what would you do with this project?
+- (delete this) If you had more time, what would you do with this project?
-    - Are there some bugs you need to fix?
+    - (delete this) Are there some bugs you need to fix?
 Please document where these are, what you've tried to do to fix them, and suggestions you have for how these could be fixed by someone else.
-    - Are there new features you'd add?
+    - (delete this) Are there new features you'd add?
 Please provide as many details as possible.

 ---
-# Structure of your Repo
+# (delete this) Structure of your Repo
-Your repository should have (at a minimum):
+(delete this) Your repository should have (at a minimum):
-- A `README.md` file (details described above)
+- (delete this) A `README.md` file (details described above)
-- An `images` or `media` folder where you stash all of the pictures, small videos, etc, that are referenced in your `README.md` file
+- (delete this) An `images` or `media` folder where you stash all of the pictures, small videos, etc, that are referenced in your `README.md` file
-- One or more directories where you place your code (i.e., Python scripts and other supporting files).
+- (delete this) One or more directories where you place your code (i.e., Python scripts and other supporting files).

 ---